 - Ideally, this is a story of a specific instance, scenario, or project that demonstrates the skills you claimed to have in the first 2 paragraphs.

 - Illustrate major challenges (e.g., logistics, size of class/budget/employee team, time frame, major tasks like designing a project or overhauling a curriculum, etc.), and

 - Provide tangible evidence of how you handled the challenges and what the positive outcomes were (student performance, successful funding, recovery of a program, etc.).

-- You should also provide grounding in the foundational reasons why you operate the way you do.
+- You should also provide context/foundational reasons why you operate the way you do.
 For example, for a position relating to teaching or research, you would give a brief version of your teaching summary or research vision.
 Similar framing is valuable for other things like project management, employee/volunteer supervision, etc.

 - The final paragraph of this section should be a segue from this rationale back out to your expertise.